 It all starts with some basics of botany: roots.
 Roots are a plant’s lifeline of nutrients, water and, ultimately, growth.
-For trees to receive the optimal benefits of this lifeline, their roots need to be securely established in the soil environment.
+For trees and plants to receive the optimal benefits of this lifeline, their roots need to be securely established in the soil environment.
 This is very important, especially when the trees are young.
 Why?
-Because of the many extreme, and potentially destructive, weather conditions Mother Nature brings, such as biting cold, early frost, strong winds, extreme heat, and drought.
-Young trees are least likely to survive these unpredictable weather conditions, but their strongest defense is a firmly established root system.
+Because new and young plantings are more apt to succumb to unpredictable weather conditions, such as biting cold, early frost, strong winds, extreme heat, and drought.
+Their strongest defense is a firmly established root system.
 Learn more in our related article, The Importance of Roots.

 And that, my friends, is the first reason to support fall planting!
-Weather conditions in zones 6-10 are ideal for planting in fall and establishing new fruit trees.
-These same conditions are beneficial to helping a young fruit tree adapt quickly to its new location.
-With fall planting, a fruit tree is subjected to less “transplant shock” (caused when disrupting the roots and moving from one location and replanting in another), and the rain/snow helps to settle in the soil around the tree.
-Even when the air gets cool, the soil remains warmer and the roots of a young fruit tree will grow until the ground freezes.
+Weather conditions in fall, before frost and heavy freezes arrive, are ideal for establishing new trees and plants.
+When planted in the fall, a transplant is subjected to less “transplant shock” caused when moving a plant or tree from one location to another.
+Seasonal rain and even snow help to settle in the soil around the roots.
+When the air gets cool, the soil retains heat and the roots will still grow until the ground eventually freezes.

 My second reason to encourage planting in fall is dormancy.
-You’ve heard the word, but what does it mean and why is it important?
-Just like bears, trees have their own winter hibernation, when the plants’ systems take a hiatus for a good winter’s sleep.
+You’ve heard the word, but what does it mean?
+Why is it important?
+Just like bears, perennials have their own winter hibernation, when the plants’ systems take a hiatus for a restorative rest.
 That’s dormancy!
-And digging, moving, shipping, transporting, and re-planting are all activities best done when the trees have reached this hibernating stage.
+And digging, moving, planting, and even pruning are all activities best done when the trees have gone dormant.

-Fall planting gives you the perfect opportunity to get your bare-root trees in the ground while they’re dormant – and they’ll stay dormant for several more weeks!
-So take advantage of planting those bare-root trees when they are asleep; allow the roots to firmly establish; and then, when the warm breezes and bird chirps tell of spring on its way, you’ll have some very happy new trees.
+Fall is warm, but not too warm – yet cool, but not too cool.
+This harmony provides you with the perfect opportunity to get your dormant plants and trees into the ground while the weather is favorable – and they’ll stay dormant through winter into spring!
+So take advantage of planting, allow the roots to firmly establish, and then, when the warm breezes and bird chirps tell of spring on its way, you’ll have some very happy new trees.

 — Meg C.